 Don’t hesitate to reach for medical and psychological help if you believe your teen is abusing drugs.

-Bass Advanced Urgent Care provides a full range of lab services for you and your loved ones.
+BASS Urgent Care provides a full range of lab services for you and your loved ones.
 We are here to help.